 Who doesn’t love tots?
 To make them extra good, coat them with nonstick oil spray or toss them in a light coating of oil before baking in the oven or air fryer.
 Then, melt some cheese on top and have cheesy tater tots.

 Sweet Potato Fries

-Sweet potato fries are a great alternative to regular french fries.
-You can also spray them lightly with a nonstick oil spray or toss them lightly in oil before cooking to add extra crunch.
+Sweet potato fries are a great alternative to regular French fries.
+To add extra crunch, you can spray them lightly with nonstick oil or toss them lightly in oil before cooking.

 For a super quick, effortless side, pop open a bag of your favorite potato chips or make air fryer potato chips if you’re feeling ambitious.

 If you have leftover potato salad in the fridge, it will make a perfect side dish for sloppy joes.
 Otherwise, pick up premade potato salad from your favorite store or restaurant.

 Vegetable Side Dishes That Go With Sloppy Joes